kamping-site/kamping/docs/documentation_guidelines.md

 # TODOs
-While all code should be finalized (finished and polished) before it is merged into the main branch of the KaMPI.ng repository, sometimes there are open *todos* that cannot yet be fixed or may be fixed later as part of a bigger update.
+While all code should be finalized (finished and polished) before it is merged into the main branch of the KaMPIng repository, sometimes there are open *todos* that cannot yet be fixed or may be fixed later as part of a bigger update.
 To better keep up with this type of todo, we want to create a list of these them.
 Fortunately, [Doxygen] provides an easy aggregation of all *todos* in the code.
 To this end, we have to mark all todos using the `@todo` command, where we summarize the todo.
 Small steps needed to complete it can be described using `\\ TODO`.